 Classic Caribbean Poker – Classic Caribbean Poker is a creation of QiYo Creative Network Technology Company Ltd. This 6-deck game offers a 20,000 max chip stack and is available for Android 2.3.3 or later devices.
 Payouts in this version follow the standard pattern, with a royal flush paying 100:1 on the main game.
 Downloading the app is free.

 Casino App Warning

-I should warn players that not all casino applications are the same.
-I found reviews for one Caribbean stud app where multiple players suggested the designers didn’t know the hand ranks.
+Not all casino applications are the same.
+Our reviewers found retings for one Caribbean stud app where multiple players suggested the designers didn’t know the hand ranks.
 Several complained they had winning hands, only to find they were losing.
 Another mentioned they won with 10-high against a pair of aces.
 Though you’d be more offended if this were a download you paid for, you have to be especially careful when choosing free apps, since the developers might not pay quite as much attention to detail.
 Read the reviews before downloading and go with the weight of the opinion–not just one well-written review.

 More Free Caribbean Stud Games / Apps

 Playing on Facebook, with mobile gaming devices, or at the real money casinos aren’t the only options.
 Many gambling sites offer tutorial programs and Java script instructional tools to help new players learn the game.
 Money is on the line in a land-based casinos, so don’t learn while you’re playing for real money.
 Get an idea for the bets and what kind of return you can expect before stepping up to the Caribbean stud poker table at the live casino.
 The same goes if you’re playing for real money at an online casino.
 Practice and learn for free, then decide whether Caribbean stud is the game you want to play.

 Caribbean Stud Payout Table

 - Four of a kind 20 to 1